-In the Bible, the story of Saul, Moses, and Jonah are great examples of verses that explain what pride is and what selfish ambition, destruction or grace, leads to if you don’t repent.
+The biblical stories of Paul, Moses, and Jonah are great examples of verses that explain what pride is and what an unrepentant heart leads to (destruction or grace).

 In the story of Moses, God gave Pharaoh multiple chances to repent and he didn’t take it.
-While, God gave Saul the chance to repent and he humbled himself and changed his behavior.
+In contrast, God gave Paul the chance to repent and he humbled himself and changed his behavior.
+Paul choose to humble himself and receive God’s grace, mercy, and forgiveness.
 Remember, without repentance and changed behavior a prideful person is ultimately choosing sin.

 1. Defiant Pharaoh

 The Pharaoh was COMMANDED by God to let the Israelites go and He refused to listen.
 He is a perfect example of a prideful man in the Bible because he refused to surrender despite God giving him chances to repent.

 Pharaoh thought he was a God, literally.
 So, God showed the Pharaoh how weak He actually was.
 God did this by defeating His confidence in “man-made” powers (sorcery).

 “So Moses and Aaron went to Pharaoh and did just as the Lord commanded.
 Aaron cast down his staff before Pharaoh and his servants, and it became a serpent.
 Then Pharaoh summoned the wise men and the sorcerers, and they, the magicians of Egypt, also did the same by their secret arts.
 For each man cast down his staff, and they became serpents.
 But Aaron’s staff swallowed up their staffs.”
 Exodus 7:10-12